 Click Here for tab for Bohemian Rhapsody by Queen

 There is no shortage of Queen songs that work great in a campfire setting.
-The nature of their iconic and memorable choruses compel the audience to join in making them extremely effective.
-Bohemian Rhapsody in particular with parts of the song that purposely trade off between the singer and audience make it an exquisite song to add to your repertoire.
+The nature of their iconic and memorable choruses compel the audience to join in, making them extremely effective.
+This is particularly true of Bohemian Rhapsody, with parts of the song purposely trading off between the singer and audience, making it an exquisite song to add to your repertoire.

-The main challenge with this is that it’s quite technically demanding, both the guitar parts and the vocal arrangement are quite involved and require a fair amount of skill to execute properly.
+The main challenge with this is that it’s quite technically demanding.
+Both the guitar parts and vocal arrangement are quite involved and require a fair amount of skill to execute properly.
 So this is ideal for anyone looking for a bit of a challenge!

-Green Day were the original quintessential punk rock band, known for fast drum beats and high octane electric guitars.
-But as their commercial success skyrocketed they began to explore more commercial and even ballad like songs.
-With this song in particular becoming massively successful with the official music video sitting at 586 million views on YouTube.
+Green Day were the original quintessential punk-rock band, known for fast drumbeats and high-octane electric guitars.
+But as their commercial success skyrocketed, they began to explore more commercial and even ballad-like songs.
+This song in particular became massively successful, with the official music video sitting at 753 million views on YouTube.

-Click Here for tab for Californication by The Red Hot Chilli Peppers
+Click Here for tab for Californication by Red Hot Chilli Peppers

 This is one of the main singles from their album of the same name.
-As many popular songs that the Chilli Peppers have that make great campfire songs, Californication, in particular, works well because of its popularity.
+As many popular songs as the Chilli Peppers have that make great campfire songs, Californication in particular works well because of its popularity.
 It’s one of their more successful songs and is one they will play live very consistently.
-It went 5x platinum in the US selling over 5 million copies.
+It went 5x platinum in the US, selling over 5 million copies.

 The song has a really simple and easily recognizable opening guitar motif that is sure to pique the interest of listeners.
-Once you have that down all that’s left is some very easy open chords that just jump between Am and Fmaj7.
+Once you have that down, all that’s left are some very easy open chords that jump between Am and Fmaj7.